mui/material-ui/docs/src/pages/company/careers/careers.md

-# We build the next generation of tools for UI development
+# Careers at Material-UI

-<p class="description">Material-UI is focused on making React UI development faster, simpler, and accessible to more people.</p>
+<p class="description">We build the next generation of tools for UI development.
+Material-UI is focused on making React UI development faster, simpler, and accessible to more people.</p>

 The open-source project started back in 2014 to unify React and Material Design.
 Today, Material-UI has grown to become one of the world's most popular React UI libraries, backed by a vibrant community of more than 2M developers in over 180 countries.

 The company is bootstrapped (so far).
-It was incorporated in mid 2019 and yet growing fast (x2-3 YoY).
+It was incorporated in mid-2019 and yet growing fast (x2-3 YoY).
 We doubled the team in 2020 and are on track to do the same in 2021.

 ## Our values